 |

-to quench your thirst to know more about this renowned instrument
+will help to quench your thirst to know more about this renowned

 therefore lies in lip manipulation, which produces melodic sounds